Wolfriserio/weathercam-ha-apps/README.md

 A polished two-app package for **Home Assistant** that turns weather camera snapshots into daily timelapse videos and presents them in a built-in **calendar-style viewer**.

+The idea behind this project was simple:
+**Ecowitt only keeps timelapse videos for a few days**, so I wanted a local Home Assistant based alternative with long-term storage, automatic daily processing, and a much nicer way to browse older recordings.

+---

+# English

+## Overview

-## What this repository contains
+This repository contains two Home Assistant apps:

 ### 1. Weathercam Timelapse
-Builds a daily timelapse from snapshots and stores it in a clean archive structure.
+Builds a daily timelapse from weather camera snapshots and stores it in a clean archive structure.

-Features:
+**Features**
-- creates one **MP4 per day**
+- creates one **MP4 video per day**
 - creates one **thumbnail JPG per day**
 - supports a configurable minimum image count
 - works well with 5-minute snapshot automations
+- stores output in a structured archive by **year / month / day**

 ### 2. Weathercam Calendar
-Provides an **Ingress UI inside Home Assistant** with:
+Provides a built-in **Ingress UI inside Home Assistant** for browsing timelapse videos.

+**Features**
 - **year selection**
 - **month selection**
 - clickable **calendar view**